About the Project

-Dreaming Safer Schools is a community and youth-engaged research project.
+Dreaming Safer Schools (DSS) is a community and youth-engaged research project.
 We research the Ontario education system and engage various communities to imagine education spaces that are safe for Black, Indigenous and racialized disabled/neurodivergent students.

 This toolkit is for: